Achilles tendinitis is a condition in which there is inflammation of the achilles tendon.

 1. X- rays: They will show if calcification has occurred at the lower portion of the tendon and this is an indication of insertional Achilles tendinitis.
 In many cases of severe noninsertional Achilles tendonitis, calcification may also occur in the central portion of the tendon.

 2. MRI scan (magnetic resonance imaging): in severe and chronic cases of achilles tendinitis, it would be wise to do a scan to rule out partial tears of the tendon and other associated injuries.

 Achilles Tendon Surgery

 Achillies tendon surgery is the last resort and only considered after failure of 6 months of non surgical tendinitis treatment.
-The type of surgery depends on the extent of injury:
+The type of surgery that your foot specialist in Singapore does for you depends on the extent of injury:

 - Debridement and repair (tendon has less than 50% damage).
 In this ankle surgery, the damaged part of the tendon is removed; once this is done, the healthy portion of the tendon is repaired with stitches.
 With insertional tendonitis, the spur is also removed; metal anchors may be required in these cases, to hold the tendon in place where it attaches to the heel.